Integrating trueseal-sync

 sessionB = Session(namespace: "personal", storage: .../personal/)

-The SDK does not manage session switching — that is the caller’s responsibility.
-If your app offers a group switcher, maintain an array of sessions and route publishes and incoming blobs to whichever is active.
+The SDK doesn’t manage switching between them — that’s on you.
+If your app has a group switcher, keep an array of sessions and route publish calls and incoming blobs to whichever is active.

 Namespace strings are arbitrary.
-Use something collision-resistant if your app ships to end users who might run multiple copies — e.g. include your app bundle ID as a prefix.
+If your app ships to end users who might run multiple copies, use something collision-resistant — your app’s bundle ID is a good prefix.

-For the protocol-level picture, see Pairing and the Architecture flow diagram.
-This section is the integrator’s view.
+For the protocol picture, see Pairing and the Architecture flow diagram.
+This is the integrator’s view.

 Two roles

-In a macOS + iOS scenario where macOS shows a QR and iOS scans it: macOS is A, iOS is B. The relationship is symmetric — either side can be host or joiner.
+If macOS shows a QR and iOS scans it: macOS is A, iOS is B. The relationship is symmetric — either side can play either role.

 The token

 The pairing token is an opaque string containing the device’s permanent public keys.
-It is stable for the lifetime of the keypair.
-Generate it once, cache it, and display it freely — showing it in a QR code, as text, or copying it to the clipboard has no side effects.
+It’s stable for the lifetime of the keypair.
+Generate it once, cache it, and display it freely — putting it in a QR code, showing it as text, copying it to the clipboard has no side effects.

 The acceptance window

-The window is caller-controlled — there is no protocol-level timer or auto-expiry.
+The window is caller-controlled — there’s no protocol-level timer or auto-expiry.

-• Open on demand.
-Show an explicit OPEN / CLOSE control.
-Never auto-open without user intent.
+- Open on demand.
+Put an explicit OPEN / CLOSE control in the UI.
+Don’t auto-open without user intent.

-• No timer auto-close.
-Auto-expiry causes silent drops where the joiner knocks but the host’s window closes before they can respond.
+- No timer auto-close.
+Auto-expiry causes silent failures where the joiner knocks but the host’s window has already closed.
 Let the user decide when to stop accepting.

 trueseal-sync handles the cryptography, the relay communication, and the manifest update.
 You handle:

-• Presenting the token — encoding it as a QR code, sharing via AirDrop, copying to a text field.
+- Presenting the token — encoding it as a QR, sharing via AirDrop, copying to a text field.

 Publishing